huimin230/BayesCafe/README.md

 ```

 ### Run the model
 We run the model using function `bayes_cafe`.
-The essential inputs include count, loc, and
+The essential inputs include count, and

 - K: Specified number of clusters.
 - s: Vector of sample-specific size factor.